michami/MBR/README.md

 ### Dwarf

-Elemental magic.
+Elemental (earth, water, wind, fire) magic.
 Durable elemental enhanced weapons.
 Clay golums.
 All dwarfs can use their magic to mildly boost elements.
 For example, they can make things tougher or resilient to being moved, extract water, make wind blow harder, and make fire hotter.

 ### Human